mixmastamyk/console/docs/additional.rst

 - Console performs auto-detection of the environment at startup to determine terminal capabilities.
-  This could hang obscure terminals that advertise xterm on posix compatibility without a full implementation.
+  This could *momentarily* hang obscure terminals that advertise xterm on posix compatibility without a full implementation.
   To disable this,
   set the environment variable:
-  ``PY_CONSOLE_AUTODETECT='0'``
-  to disable it.
+  ``PY_CONSOLE_AUTODETECT='0'``.
   You'll now have to create the palette and screen objects (and possibly configure them) yourself.